jrevault/micronaut_threadpool/README.md

         server:
             thread-selection: MANUAL

-And then use @NonBlocking or @Async without Schedulers, but then we have to return a CompletionStage or its derivative...
-Any example ?
+And then use @NonBlocking or @Async without Schedulers, but then we have to return a CompletionStage or its derivative :

       @Get( "/{id}" )
       @Async( "IO" )
       @Produces( MediaType.APPLICATION_JSON )
+      public CompletableFuture<Book> get( long id ) {

+        return CompletableFuture.supplyAsync( () -> {
+          try {
-      return CompletionStage
+            return service.get( id );
-        ???
           }
+          catch ( SQLException e ) {
+            throw new RuntimeException( e );
+          }
+        } );
+      }

+Are these different approach the correct way to go ?

-Bonus question, do you have some best practices to hide/simplify the reactive code, and error management ?
+Bonus question, do you have some best practices for envelopes and error management ?

 Thanks,